fwyzard/circles/README.md

 ## Uploading the data to a web server

 Copy the JSON files produced by `make_circles.py` to the `data/` subdirectory, and refresh the web page.
-They files will automatically appear in the "Datasets" drop-down box.
+The files will automatically appear in the "Datasets" drop-down box.
 Select one to visualise its content in the interactive plot.
+(Alternatively, append `?dataset=x` to the URL, where `x` is the name of the dataset.)